 A CME referral can be made at any point a concern is raised.
 It does not have to wait 10 days.

-All referrals go to this E-mail - cme@oldham.gov.uk
+All referrals go to cme@derby.gov.uk or telephone 01332 641448

 Children are not removed from the attendance register until confirmed by the Local Authority.